 - Save the Zip file with a name meaningful only to you

 - Close this Zip file

-- Create a new Zip file and add* the first Zip file to it
+- Create a new Zip file, add* the first Zip file to it, and Encrypt this time

 *Note: You cannot add one Zip file to another by using drag and drop in an open WinZip window.
 When you drop a Zip file into an open WinZip window, the assumption made by the program is that you want to open that Zip file.
 You should click the Add Files button on the Edit tab instead.

 These steps will produce an encrypted Zip file which will display only the name of the first Zip file when it is opened.